 I find myself passing through Cleveland, Ohio on bus and train layovers a lot, but my recent visit to the city was a welcome opportunity to dig deeper and check some of the offbeat attractions I normally don’t get to see.

-Here are a few of the awesomely strange and quirky things to see in Cleveland!
+From unusual art to music history to strange candies, here are a few of the awesomely strange and quirky things to see in Cleveland!

 Movie memorabilia, A Christmas Story House